underatom-org/underatom/README.md

 We know is a pretty ambitious goal to add more design systems, but we designed Underatom to be extensible also from this standpoint.

 We have some exciting design systems into the pipeline.
-Our plan is to make this a paid options but we might add new open source ones as well.
+Our plan is to make this a paid option but we might add new open source ones as well.

 # Docs